Utkarshs294/Music-Store-Data-Analysis-By-SQL/README.md

 Insights :-

-- Senior most employee on job title is adam.
+- Senior most employee on job title is Andrew adam.
 - USA is the country which have most number of invoices.
 - Prague city is most number of customers which purchased the music.
 - Argentina is the country which has spent most on the music.